 The PBLL model is like no other.
 It is not a clearinghouse or matching agency.
 Rarely will LWOB hand off an opportunity to a firm that wasn’t framed for the firm by LWOB, and/or managed and overseen by LWOB during firm engagement.

 The LWOB model is frequently one that develops programming and fields proposals designed to underwrite the hard costs of LWOB-developed and managed projects.
-In each "project" portions are carved out that are resourced through pro bono hours of lawyers, usually from the big-law or magic-circle law firms.
-In a 3rd party funded project, the "pro bono" aspect is treated as a "cost-share" component that adds adding exponentially to the program's financial resources at no cost to the funder.
-Typically those projects also have components reserved for the independent, solo, judge or lawyer with a speciality or niche area of expertise.
+In each “project” portions are carved out that are resourced through pro bono hours of lawyers, usually from the big-law or magic-circle law firms.
+In a 3rd party funded project, the “pro bono” aspect is treated as a “cost-share” component that adds adding exponentially to the program’s financial resources at no cost to the funder.
+Typically those projects also have components reserved for the independent, solo, judge or lawyer with a specialty or niche area of expertise.
 Those carve-outs often involve in-country field work that supports the objectives of the larger research or training project.